Skip to content

 • Sweating

-As you can see, there are many similarities between the symptoms of food poisoning and the stomach bug that can make it harder to determine which you are sick with.
-In most cases, both food poisoning and the stomach bug will clear up on their own.
+As you can see, there are many similarities between the symptoms of food poisoning and the stomach flu that can make it harder to determine what is making you sick.
+In most cases, both food poisoning and the stomach flu will clear up on their own.
+Remember to rest and stay hydrated as you recover!
 However, in more severe cases, you may need to seek medical attention.
+If you are experiencing any of the following symptoms, contact your physician or stop by any Patient First center:

 • Inability to keep liquids down